Skip to main content

 Everyone is different

-• Nicotine addiction levels differ, too.
-Some people get a lot of withdrawal symptoms when they quit, others just find it hard in social settings.
-Some benefit from nicotine replacement therapy products or quitting medications, others not.
+• Nicotine dependence levels differ, too.
+Some people get strong feelings of withdrawal when they quit, others just find it hard in social settings.

-• Smokers have different smoking habits and routines and deal with stress differently.
+• People who smoke or vape have different habits and routines and deal with stress differently.

 • Everyone is at a different place in terms of their skills and readiness to quit.
 You may be closer to quitting for good than your quit buddy or vice versa.

-What happens if one of you slips-up or relapses?
+What happens if one of you has a cigarette or vape, or starts smoking and/or vaping again?

 Quitting methods